 Attending the annual Families in Global Transition jamboree in Amsterdam last month (#FIGT16NL) got me thinking about my own minor experience as a ‘third culture kid’ (TCK for short) – children and young people who are raised in a culture different from that of their parents for a significant part of their developmental years.
-For good or ill, we live in a world of mass migration and the term can apply to anyone along the #TCK continuum – a child desperately fleeing a war zone clinging to a hopelessly overcrowded dinghy or children flying business class hanging on the coattails of an executive parent.
+For good or ill, we live in a world of mass migration and the term can apply to anyone along the #TCK continuum – a child desperately fleeing a war zone clinging to a hopelessly overcrowded dinghy or children flying business class riding the coattails of an executive parent.
 Such things present their own emotional challenges, though I’m sure we all agree the plight of a refugee child is way off the scale.

 I was born in married quarters and was an army brat for the first ten years of my life.
 My Dad was posted here and there and I attended four different primary schools, three of which are still molding young minds.
 The fourth, Mountbatten Primary School, Terendak Camp, Malaysia, is long gone.
 Malaysia was my one and only experience of living abroad as a child.
 I have no deep or wise words about our semi-colonial tropical idyll except to say I had a ball.
 I ran around Mowgli-style half naked and shoeless, climbed exotic trees (and fell out of a few), got stung by nasty red ants, crashed a homemade go-cart into a concrete monsoon drain (I still have the scar to prove it), played Chinese hopscotch with our maid, built a den out of army-issue packing crates under lofty coconut trees, learned to swim and got all my badges, tasted my first vanilla milkshake and played I’ll-show-you-mine-if-you-show-me-yours with the girl next door.
 The only cultural dislocation I remember feeling was when we arrived back at RAF Northolt in West London.
 It was a cold and wet November day and I didn’t like it one little bit.
 And I never got to play Chinese hopscotch ever again.